ultrabug/py3status/py3status/modules/README.md

   - `charging_character` a character to represent charging battery especially useful when using icon fonts (e.g. FontAwesome) default is "⚡"
-  - `color_bad` a color to use when the battery level is bad None means get it from i3status config default is None
-  - `color_charging` a color to use when the battery is charging None means get it from i3status config default is "#FCE94F"
-  - `color_degraded` a color to use when the battery level is degraded None means get it from i3status config default is None
-  - `color_good` a color to use when the battery level is good None means get it from i3status config default is None
   - `format` string that formats the output.
 See placeholders below. default is "{icon}"
   - `format_notify_charging` format of the notification received when you click